Ktsun0p/yt-downloader-discord-bot/README.md

 # youtube-downloader-Discord-Bot
 ## Setting up the bot
     1. Add your bot's token to the .env file.
-    2. Run the file called run.cmd
+    2. Open the file called main.exe
-  After this the bot should be running properly.
+  After this, the bot should be running properly.
 ## Using it on Discord.
 After inviting your bot to your discord server, you should be able to use the `/download` command.
 Make sure your bot has `administrator` and `applications.commands` permissions.
 ## Example